funalab/CULPICO/README.md

 ## QuickStart

 1. Download this repository by `git clone`.
 2. Download datasets and learned model.
-   (*) LIVECell dataset are published under Attribution-NonCommercial 4.0 International ([CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/)) license.
 3. Change directory to `hoge`.
 4. Run the model.
     - On Linux: